 What to Do After a DWI Arrest in TexasPublished: Mar 17, 2017 in DUI

 Facing a DWI charge in Texas can be very frightening and considerably stressful.
 If you have never experienced an alcohol-related offense before, then you probably don’t know the best way to handle the situation.
-Without help from an attorney who is both knowledgeable about Texas law and experienced in DWI defense, you are likely to miss crucial deadlines or make serious mistakes.
+Without help from a Houston DWI attorney who is both knowledgeable about Texas law and experienced in DWI defense, you are likely to miss crucial deadlines or make serious mistakes.
 Both of these issues increase the chance of being found guilty of a DWI and sentenced to the maximum punishment under the law.

 Don’t handicap yourself, instead gain an advantage by working with a Houston DWI lawyer from the Law Offices of Ned Barnett.
 Call today at (713) 222-6767 or contact us online to schedule a free consultation.